thanksmister/voice-panel-android/README.md

 ## MJPEG Video Streaming

 Use the device camera as a live MJPEG stream.
-Just connect to the stream using the device IP address and end point.
+Just connect to the stream using the device IP address and endpoint.
 Be sure to turn on the camera streaming options in the settings and set the number of allowed streams and HTTP port number.
 Note that performance depends upon your device (older devices will be slow).

 #### Browser Example: